Your Complete .htaccess Guide: Including .htaccess Basics and More

 <Limit GET POST>

-Line one shows the location of where your usernames and passwords are held.
-Line two defines the name for the area you want to keep secure, and you can call it what you want.
+Line one shows the location of where your usernames and passwords are.
+Line two defines the name for the area you want to keep secure, and you can call it anything.
 Line three specifies “Basic” authentication, which is fine in most instances.

 In this example, access files can be accessed by any valid user.
 If you only want certain users to have access you can name them.